Barleead/Quilting/README.md

 - To exit the virtual environment type “deactivate” in the git/terminal window.

+Note: The QR codes on the Patterns page may not be scannable as the trial may have expired.
+However, they will still work as buttons.
+Also, I have items in the img folder that are not yet included in the project.
+I am wanting to use them later.

 **Acknowledgements:**

 I would like to thank my mentors, Blake Herbert and Michael Puckett for the encouragement/motivation and syntax/coding suggestions.

 Chris Metcalfe, Jodie Mullins.
-Sebastian Frohm, and Ken Quiggens answered questions, shared ideas and made recommendations on when and where I should alter my code.
+Sebastian Frohm, Ivy Ownn and Ken Quiggens answered questions, shared ideas and made recommendations on when and where I should alter my code.

 I used a few websites to also get help with definitions, syntax and steps: Google, Pluralsight, Scrimba, Free Code Camp and MDN.
 There were others that I used to find information, but these are the ones I used the most.

+I used ChatGPT when I knew my syntax was off and couldn't find the issue, for "why isn't this working? questions.

-A huge “Thank you” to the Fat Quarter Shop, for permission to use some of the patterns and pictures from their site.
+A huge “Thank you” to the Fat Quarter Shop, for permission to use the patterns and pictures from their site.